 13. Listen to more real estate podcasts during your commute to and from inspections and open homes.
 Staying up to date with market trends and industry news is key to being a great property manager.

 15. Foster a culture of transparency and inclusivity to ensure your team feels supported.
 After all, poor company culture can cause even the best property managers to leave.
-Read more on Why Property Managers Leave.
+Read more on why property managers leave.

 17. Focus on the customer experience to pre-empt customer service issues and questions.
 Not only does this help increase customer satisfaction, but it can also create a lasting impression and help bring in new business.

 Hopefully this list of New Year’s resolutions for real estate agents has given you some inspiration for the new year.
 What are your New Year’s resolutions?